yorickpeterse/oga/doc/css_selectors.md

 ### :nth-child(n)

-The `:nth-child(n)` selector can be used to select a set of elements based on their position and/or an interval.
-Here `n` is an argument that can be used to specify one of the following:
+The `:nth-child(n)` selector can be used to select a set of elements based on their position or an interval, skipping elements that occur in a set before the given position or interval.

+In the form `:nth-child(n)` the identifier `n` is an argument that can be used to specify one of the following:

 1. A literal node set index
 2. A node interval used to match every N nodes